 FDK is our children’s provision for babies through to children in Year 6.
-It takes place at our 9:30am service only and there are 3 different groups.
+It takes place during our 11:00am service and there are 3 different groups.

 Here’s some more information about each group that runs within FDK:

 We are passionate about serving our families here at The Foundry Church and appreciate how hard it can be sometimes to keep babies and young children occupied during our Sunday services.

 For your comfort and support, we have made available a crèche facility filled with a variety of toys and a baby changing area.

 The room also includes a live video feed to everything happening in our Main Arena…so you don’t have to miss a thing!

 Wonder is in Meeting Room 1 and available during our 11:00am service on a Sunday.
 Please note it is a non-supervised room so parents are responsible for their children at all times.